ZCHGorg/Electric-Vehicle-Charging-Station/README.md

 You are going to be reading from the section “Install Raspberry Pi OS using Raspberry Pi Imager”.
 I like to use my laptop which has a built-in SD card reader, but any SD card reader will do.

 You will then need to transfer your SD card to the Raspberry Pi and turn the Raspberry Pi on.
-You will need to terminal in or find yourself a display most probably requiring an adapter to work with your display.
+You will need to terminal in (see step 3, below) or find yourself a display most probably requiring an adapter to work with your display.

 Or if you prefer lists -